ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/tutorial_fx_1.md

 For now we are connecting to an existing Ankor server but we'll soon be learning how to set up our own.
 The test sever will be able to understand and process the messages that our todo application is going to send.
-This will give you the experience of an application developer adding a new client platform to an existing Ankor system. <br/>
+This will give you the experience of an application developer adding a new client platform to an existing Ankor system.
-If you want to write your own server first you can do so by <a>heading over to the respective step</a>.
+If you want to write your own server first you can do so by [heading over to the respective step](#).

 You can now start the app and check if it throws any exceptions.